braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/windows_universal/push_notifications.md

 - `void YourPushReceivedEventHandler(PushNotificationChannel sender, AppboyPushNotificationReceivedEventArgs args);`
 - `void YourToastActivatedEventHandler(ToastNotification sender, AppboyToastActivatedEventArgs args);`

-## Step 5: Deep Linking From Push Into Your App
+## Step 5: deep linking from push into your app

-### Part 1: Creating deep links for your app
+### Part 1: creating deep links for your app

 Deep links are used to navigate users from outside your application directly to a certain screen or page in your application.
 Typically this is done by registering a URL scheme (e.g. myapp://mypage) with an operating system and registering your application to handle that scheme; when the OS is asked to open a URL of that format it transfers control to your application.